Comparative Philosophy

 Stoicism and the Gita both treat unexamined emotion and unreflective action as the source of most human suffering.
 Marcus Aurelius kept a private journal (the Meditations) to examine his own motives, reactions, and failures with clinical honesty.
 He was an emperor writing to himself about how he was falling short.

-“When you wake up in the morning, tell yourself: the people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous and surly...
-But I have seen the beauty of good, and the ugliness of evil, and have recognized that the wrongdoer has a nature related to my own.”
+“When you wake up in the morning, tell yourself: the people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous and surly.
+They are like this because they can't tell good from evil.
+But I have seen the beauty of good, and the ugliness of evil, and have recognized that the wrongdoer has a nature related to my own — not of the same blood or birth, but the same mind, and possessing a share of the divine.”

 The Gita requires the same self-examination.
 Krishna spends eighteen chapters asking Arjuna to look at his own motives: is he refusing to fight from genuine moral scruple, or from attachment and fear?
 The diagnosis of delusion (moha) requires the same willingness to look honestly at what is actually driving you.
 Both traditions distrust the story you tell yourself about your own goodness.